willfindlay/honors-thesis/notes/bcc.md

     - maybe this could be useful?
 - possibly should have a way to *free* the template map after it is created

+## Main Problems

+- how to lookup file descriptor by name?
+    - palmtenor said this was easy but then he dropped of the face of the earth without explaining
+- how to fix potential rewriter problems?
+    - some of the diffs below might be helpful
+    - ` src/cc/frontends/clang/b_frontend_action.cc`
+- what is the best workflow for testing here?

 ## Creation Flow

 1. define inner map